 Deadline: April 14th

-The New Jersey Chapter of the American Society of Safety Engineers (ASSE) distributes the Ted Brickley/Bernice Shickora Scholarship for $1,000 annually to full- or part-time college juniors, seniors, and graduate students statewide.
-Appropriate applicants will have completed at least 18 credits in occupational safety, industrial hygiene, environmental science, or similar majors with a cumulative GPA of 3.0 or better with hopes of receiving OSHA certification.
+The New Jersey Chapter of the American Society of Safety Engineers distributes the Ted Brickley/Bernice Shickora Scholarship for $1,000 annually.
+It’s for full- or part-time college juniors, seniors, and graduate students statewide.
+Appropriate applicants will have completed at least 18 credits in:

 Contact